ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 ## Internal response data interface
 {: #fun-internal-response-data-interface}

 The internal response data interface depicts how a user's function code provides response data.
-The {{site.data.keyword.codeengineshort}} function service consumes them and provides it as HTTP response to the caller.
+The {{site.data.keyword.codeengineshort}} functions service consumes them and provides it as HTTP response to the caller.

 Independent of the programming language the user's function code has to provide the response data as data structure in the return statement.